Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Tensor conventions

 A symmetry transformation of a tensor network is a faithful linear action of a group $G$ on the space of tensors $A$: \beq T_g:A\mapsto A'\qquad(g\in G)\,, \eeq which preserves the partition function of a tensor network built of $A$: \beq Z(A,N\times M)=Z(T_g A,N\times M)\,. \eeq We say that the tensor network built out of a particular tensor $A_0$ respects this symmetry, if $A_0$ is invariant under this action: $T_g A_0=A_0$ for any $g\in G$.

 We will consider on-site (global) symmetries and spatial symmetries.
 An on-site symmetry transformation multiplies tensor $A$ by matrices on each leg.
-E.g.~an on-site $\bZ_2$ acts as \beq \myinclude{fig-Z2.pdf}\, \eeq for some matrices $H,V$ such that $H^2=V^2=I$.
+E.g.~an on-site $\bZ_2$ acts as \beq \myinclude{fig-EqA_6.pdf}\, \eeq for some matrices $H,V$ such that $H^2=V^2=I$.

 A spatial symmetry permutes the legs of a tensor and simultaneously multiplies by matrices on each leg.
 Spatial symmetries mentioned in this paper, on the square lattice, involve a combination of axis reflections and rotations, forming the group $D_4$ or one of its subgroups $\bZ_2$, $\bZ_2\times\bZ_2$, $\bZ_4$.
-E.g. the horizontal reflection acts as: \beq \myinclude{fig-Z2flip.pdf}\,, \eeq while rotation by $\pi/2$ acts as \beq \myinclude{fig-rot.pdf}\, \eeq The matrices multiplying the legs must be chosen to get a representation of the spatial symmetry group.
+E.g. the horizontal reflection acts as: \beq \myinclude{fig-EqA_7.pdf}\,, \eeq while rotation by $\pi/2$ acts as \beq \myinclude{fig-EqA_8.pdf}\, \eeq The matrices multiplying the legs must be chosen to get a representation of the spatial symmetry group.
 Note that they are not in general equal to the identity.